Sustainability

 Sustainability Reports

-Transelec has been annually formulating and publishing its Sustainability Report since 2009 in conformity with Global Reporting Initiative guidelines.
+Transelec published Sustainability Reports between 2009 and 2021 in keeping with Global Reporting Initiative guidelines.